craigeley/verifyandrepair/_posts/2016-02-10-lifelogging-with-reporter-and-airtable.md

 ### Airtable Setup

 First, you want to make sure that you set up your Airtable base to grab everything you want from Reporter.
-My reports ask 4 questions: "What are you doing?," "Where are you?", "Who are you with?", and for a "Tag."
+My reports ask 4 questions: "What are you doing?," "Where are you?", "Who are you with?", and asks for a "Tag."
 These are easy enough to create in Airtable rows; I called mine Activities, Location, People, and Activity Tag (no clue why I didn't just go with "Tag").
 I set "Activities" as the "Name Field" in Airtable, which is the default first column.
 I then set Location, People, and Activity Tag as linked records.

 Reporter also pulls down a ton of data in the background, without any user input.
 I decided to grab timestamps, latitude, and longitude for sorting and later analysis.